HINTS, TIPS & FACTS

-Some Ambonese, particularly in the tourist industry, speak limited English.
+You find quite many English-speaking people on Banda.
 However, you have an advantage if you know some easy-to-learn bits of Indonesian.
-You can find apps or dictionaries (eg Kamusku) for your Smartphone.
+You can find apps or dictionaries for your Smartphone.

 Travellers with smartphone or USB 'dongle' modem for their laptop, can buy cheap internet simcards across Indonesia (from 100, 000 IDR one month).
-Ambon has 3G phone signal.
-Prepaid Simcards for mobile phones are cheap and easily available.
-Top up credit is called 'pulsa'.
-We recommend Simpati Cards from Telkomsel.
+There is now 3G service, although only in Banda Neira.

 To avoid adding to the local garbage problem, please use rechargeable batteries for your electronic devices.
 Recharge can be done at the Dive Centre

-Laha is a small community and we respect the local culture.
-Bare shoulders and knees, or low-cut tops should be avoided.
+Banda is not so strict, however, just like everywhere in Indonesia, showing bare shoulders and knees, or wearing low-cut tops should be avoided.
 It is a no-go to walk about in swimwear (but wearing pyjamas all day long is perfectly ok!)
 It is best to wear loosely fitting clothes made from breathable fabric.
 It is especially important to have a well-groomed appearance for occasions such a visit to local authorities.